 Buying a new HVAC System is one of the most important purchases you can make for your home.
 It helps maintain not only the comfort, but also, literally, the health of you and your loved ones.
 It’s one reason Miller’s Heating & Air goes the extra mile not only in educating our professional staff in the field and office: we’re also big on customer education.
 And knowledge is power.
 When you know the facts of proper home heating and air conditioning, you not only insure the best solution for your particular needs, but you also can save money in the long run while never cutting corners.

 But you need to ask your heating and air provider questions.
-Below, I’ll the first of the Top 10 Things to Know.
-(In my next blog, I’ll answer the others.)
+Below, I’ll answer the first of the Top 10 Things to Know and in my next blog, I’ll answer the others.

 - What is so important about Indoor Air Quality?

 - Indoor air quality is so important that we in the business just call by its own acronym: IAQ.
 But because at Miller’s we make sure every family’s comfort is dialed into the way they live, we want to know what comfort means to our individual home owners and each member of the family.
 Everybody is a little different.
 One person might like their bedroom cooler than another’s.
 We want to know where they are at different times of the day, and where and when they need to be the most comfortable (at every point in the residence).
 And where are the legacy or potential hot and cold spots?

 - Here in the Northwest, in multi-story homes, heat often just goes up and people are cold downstairs.
 So we get into determining the size of units (see next question), how many stages they need, variable speeds, the return-air circulation and more.